Is Anchor General Good for Auto Insurance?

 A.M.
 Best has given Anchor General an average rating of B+ with a stable outlook.
 That’s lower than the average insurance company, although it’s not as bad as some of the poorest insurance companies.

-Is Anchor General a Good Insurance Company?
-Customer Reviews
+Anchor General Customer Reviews

 However, customer reviews tend to be biased – especially for high-risk car insurance companies.
 Few people take the time to rate their car insurance company online unless they’re unhappy with how a claim was handled, which skews ratings in a negative direction.